mbs-octoml/mbs-tvm/src/relay/collage/design.md

 ### Phase 3

 We find it most natural to use Dijkstra to find the optimal placement.
 A `SearchState` is:

 - An `IndexSet` of the dataflow nodes already 'covered' by candidates on the best path to this state.
 This is the identifying key for the state.
 - The predecessor `SearchState` in the best path to this state.
 - The `Cost` of the best path to this state.
 This is the order for the Dijkstra priority queue.
 - The `CandidateKernel` for the transition from the best predecessor to this state.

 The starting state has no covered nodes.
 The final state has all nodes covered.

 When expanding a state we could choose any `CandidateKernel` collected from phase 2 provided it doesn't overlap with the state's covered set.
 However, a search path applying candidates C then D is equivalent to one applying D then C, so we only consider candidates which intersect the next yet-to-be-covered dataflow node.
 For each such candidate we use the `CostEstimator` (with it's assumed cache) to get the candidate's cost, build the successor state, and 'relax' the successor state in the usual way.

+Not all Relay expression nodes need to be assigned to a kernel since the VM or other execution provider can happily evaluate most Relay expressions except for calls to primitive operators.
+Thus the search must allow for the possibility of a expression node being 'left behind'.

 ### Phase 4